Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

    * Headlines are released before trading day's closing time (4:00 PM ET for NYSE)--same day's return $= ret_{t}$
    * Headlines are released after trading day's closing time (4:00 PM ET for NYSE)--next trading day's return $= ret_{t+1}$
 2. Based on previous research experiences, 200 is a good choice of topics' size for 2M articles and **50-100** is good for **2.8M** headlines
+3. Research on BERT: Topic number chosen; Different topic numbers each time; How to transfer embedding back to words
+4. Research on LDA: Gibbs sampling, check convergence tools or parameters

 # 4/26/2024
 1. It's more interested in investigating the trading returns so headlines and trading returns are linked in the way that ($t+1$ means next trading day):